What Is Factoring Finance?

 Traditional Bank Loan

-- Borrower pays back principal and interest
+- Borrower pays back the principal amount and interest

 - Application process can take weeks or months

 - Hard limits set by the lender

 - Approval based on applicant’s creditworthiness

 - Only well-established companies qualify